Edward S. Curtis collection

-This collection represents several steps used in the creation of The North American Indian.
 Curtis (1868-1952) took more than 40,000 photographs for his project to publish The North American Indian.
 There are two series: Portfolio plates, which contain 10 plates and Volume plates, which contain 112 plates.
 Both sizes of plates at the Center for Creative Photography have been selected from volumes 1, 2, 12, 16 and 17 of The North American Indian.
-Volume 1 treats the Apache, Jicarilla Apache, and Navaho people; volume 2 treats the Pima, Papago, Qahatika, Mohave, Yuma, Maricopa, Havasupai, and Apache-Mohave; volume 12 deals exclusively with the Hopi; volume 16 treats the Tiwa and Keres people; and volume 17 deals with the Tewa and Zuni people.
+Volume 1 treats the Apache, Jicarilla Apache, and Diné people; volume 2 treats the Akimel O'Otham, Tohono O'oodham, Qahatika, Mojave, Quechan, Xalychidom Piipaash, Havasupai, and Apache-Mojave; volume 12 deals exclusively with the Hopi; volume 16 treats the Tiwa and Keres people; and volume 17 deals with the Tewa and Zuni people.

 The photogravure plates themselves were made by two engraving firms, both of them located in the Boston, Massachusetts area.
 John Andrew and Son of Cambridge made the plates for volumes 1 – 11, while Suffolk Engraving Company made them for volumes 12 – 20.

 Access to this collection requires an appointment with the Volkerding Study Center.

 Conditions Governing Use